 Blockchain group was officially launched in February 2020.
-They plan to continue a series of webinars (6 annually), expand the format of online events (panel discussions, workshops, etc) and organise a virtual group meeting this year.
+They plan to continue series of webinars (6 annually), expand format of online events (panel discussions, workshops, etc) and organise a virtual group meeting this year.
 The vision of the IEEE UK & Ireland Blockchain Group is for an active and dynamic forum focused on member value.
-The aim is to serve as a forum for professional networking, learning, and growth for our IEEE UK and Ireland members in the rapidly emerging Blockchain field and to organise events covering the state-of-the-art Blockchain technology and applications.
+The aim is to serve as a forum for professional networking, learning, and growth for our IEEE UK and Ireland members in the rapidly emerging Blockchain field and to organise events covering the start-of-the-art Blockchain technology and applications.

-b) Future Networks
+Future Networks

-Future Networks will be formally launched on 25th March this year.
+Future Networks will be formally launched on 25th March 2021.
 The motivation and goal of the group is to foster and promote Future Networks activities in UK & Ireland, enhance visibility of IEEE and Future Network Initiative, increase IEEE membership, and promote public awareness of 5G and B5G wireless technologies among others.
 They also plan to organise at least one event per quarter.

-c) Cybersecurity
+Cybersecurity

-This SIG was created early 2020 and it will have its formal launch next quarter.
+This SIG was created early 2020 and had its formal launch in May 2021.
 They provide a multidisciplinary environment for sharing the latest trends and knowledge across industry, government, and academia. provides a multidisciplinary environment for sharing the latest trends and knowledge across industry, government and academia.
 Members are a diverse set of experts, bringing together insights into the technological, psychological and economic challenges faced in information security.
 So far they have delivered eight webinars and it is expected at least 6 per year.

-d) Quantum
+Quantum